wheaton5/souporcell/README.md

 singularity exec /path/to/souporcell.sif souporcell_pipeline.py -i A.merged.bam -b GSM2560245_barcodes.tsv -f GRCh38_full_analysis_set_plus_decoy_hla.fa -t 8 -o demux_data_test -k 4
 ```

+This should require about 20gb of ram mostly because of the minimap2 indexing step.
+I might soon host an index and reference for human to make this less painful.

 Your output should look something like
 ```
 checking modules